 Future development in the City will add more impervious surfaces causing an increase in stormwater runoff and the continued need to drain these waters.
 The City will need to be proactive to ensure that increased development has proper siting and drainage for stormwaters.
 The risk of localized flooding to future development can also be minimized by accurate recordkeeping of repetitive localized storm activity.
 Mitigating the root causes of the localized stormwater flooding will reduce future risks of losses.
-VERIFY AND ADD TO
+The City's 2010 Storm Drainage System Master Plan identifies detention basins, pipe sizes and retrofit of existing storm drainpipes to handle future development.